Story At-A-Glance

 Inland Empire Regional Mobility Dialogue Series (2021)

-With platinum-level sponsorship from HNTB Corporation, the San Bernardino International Airport, and San Bernardino Valley College, the series was free to the public.
+The series was free to the public with platinum-level sponsorship from HNTB Corporation, the San Bernardino International Airport, and San Bernardino Valley College.

 Attendees heard from transportation industry professionals and local and regional officials about emerging transportation technology and ideas that address the Inland Empire’s critical mobility concerns in the coming years.